NashTech-Labs/activator-kafka-serialization-deserialization.g8/README.md

 This will start consuming/pulling tweets from Kafka queue.

-For any issue please raise a ticket: [Github Issue](https://github.com/knoldus/activator-kafka-serialization-deserialization/issues)
+For any issue please raise a ticket @ [Github Issue](https://github.com/knoldus/activator-kafka-serialization-deserialization/issues)